ralph-deng/guides/access-a-shared-folder-of-the-linux-guest-on-the-windows-host-for-vmware.md

-# How to access a shared folder of the Linux guest on the Windows host for VMware
+# Access a shared folder of the Linux guest on the Windows host for VMware

 ##### 1) Edit the `/etc/fstab` and add this line
 ```bash